Radio, Music and Podcast website Navigation & Player Redesign

 Simplifying choice and highlighting best content

 Over time KCRW.com's navigation grew cluttered and lacked direction.
 This made it difficult for users to know what were the prominent pages and where to find the latest and featured content.
-And, because the site was becoming more story-focused rather than show-focused, the visual presence of the audio player needed to be reduced, but remain as accessible as before.
+Also, because the site was becoming more story-focused than show-focused, the visual presence of the audio player needed to be reduced, but remain as accessible as before.

 Splitting up things

 With the existing design, the audio player and navigation were both fixed to the top of the screen.
 While this made it very easy to locate those features, it drew too much attention away from the content below it.
-With the redesign we opted to split them apart - keeping the nav at the top, while anchoring the player to the bottom of the screen.
+With the redesign I opted to split them apart - keeping the nav at the top, while anchoring the player to the bottom of the screen.
 This would free up space at the top of the page, while still putting audio controls within reach.